wahyufaturrizky/whack-a-mole/README.md

 Take all of the moles and listen for a click on each of them.

 On all events is a property called `isTrusted`.
-If you fake clicking something, e.g. using JavaScript, this will be false.
+If you fake clicking something, e.g., using JavaScript, this will be false.

 If `e` is not `isTrusted` then return.

-Crete a let variable, score, equal to 0.
+Create a let variable, score, equal to 0.

-Inside `bonk()` increment `score`, remove the `up` class, and set the text content of `scoreBoard` to `score`.
+Inside `bonk()`, increment `score`, remove the `up` class, and set the text content of `scoreBoard` to `score`.

 ```js
 function bonk(e) {